What is Street Wheelie?

 City Streets: Navigate urban environments with varied terrain and visual distractions.
 Test your consistency across shorter, more technical sections.

 Country Roads: Wide open spaces perfect for testing endurance and maintaining long-distance wheelies.
-The ultimate test of throttle control finesse.
+The ultimate test of balance control finesse.

 Town Routes: The most challenging mixed environment combining elements from all other maps—narrow streets, varied terrain, and complex navigation.